benbakowski/IoT/org_migration.md

 ### Updating an application that uses a Cloud Foundry binding

-{{site.data.keyword.Bluemix_short}} provides a mechanism to bind Cloud Foundry Applications to one or more Cloud Foundry services.
-Bindings can be established using the {{site.data.keyword.Bluemix_short}} CLI, or by creating a `Connection` between Application and Service in the {{site.data.keyword.Bluemix_short}} dashboard.
+{{site.data.keyword.cloud_notm}} provides a mechanism to bind Cloud Foundry Applications to one or more Cloud Foundry services.
+Bindings can be established using the {{site.data.keyword.cloud_notm}} CLI, or by creating a `Connection` between Application and Service in the {{site.data.keyword.cloud_notm}} dashboard.

 When an Application is bound to a service, the service API Key and Authentication Token credentials are copied into the `VCAP_SERVICES` environment variable from where the application can retrieve them.